About us

 • G.S.R.
 527(E): Linkage of PUC data with VAHAN database.

-How to Get a PUC Certificate?
+How to get a PUC certificate offline?

-Getting a PUC certificate is straightforward.
+Getting a pollution certificate is straightforward.
 You simply need to take your vehicle to an authorised PUC emission testing centre for examination.
-There are two ways to obtain your pollution under control certificate.

 Through the PUC testing centre